srimuthurajesh/Tech-Notes/Java/Spring/04-spring-dao.md

 # Hibernate
 > framework for database interactions
 - **ORM tool** : maps java object to Database table
-- **JPA tool** :  standard for ORM tools.
+- **JPA tool** :  provides standard methods for ORM tools.
 - **dialect** : specify type of database
 - **HQL**: Hibernate query language, DB intependent, works on persistant object instead of tables/columns

 ## Hibernate Architecture:
 1. **Configuration object**
--creates one time
+- creates only once during initialization
--connection properties by xml file
+- load db connection properties from hibernate.cfg.xml/properties file
--maps javaclasses and DBtables
+- maps javaclasses and DBtables
 2. **SessionFactory object**
 -creates one time, there will be one sessionFactory for on DB
 -created by configuration